Hoštka: Administrative division

+Etymology

+The name Hoštka was derived from the personal name Host, Hosta or Hošek.

 Geography

 Hoštka is located about 15 km southeast of Litoměřice and 28 km southeast of Ústí nad Labem.
 It lies in the Ralsko Uplands.
 The highest point is at 305 m above sea level.
 The Obrtka Stream flows through the town.
 The municipal territory is bordered by the Elbe River on the south.

 History

-The first written mention of Hoštka is from 1266, when it was established by King Ottokar II of Bohemia.
+The first written mention of Hoštka is in a deed of King Ottokar II from 1266.
 Until the 1360s, it was owned by Mikuláš Srša and his descendants.
 During their rule, Hoštka developed and expanded.
 The next owner was the bishopric in Prague.
 In the second half of the 16th century, Hoštka developed rapidly, a paper mill was established here, and tolls were collected on the Elbe.

 Development was interrupted by the Thirty Years' War, during which Hoštka was damaged, but after the war it prospered again and the population grew.
 Ethnic Germans prevailed over Czechs, but even their minority was numerous.
 In 1853, Hoštka was promoted to a town.
 From 1938 to 1945, it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, the German population was expelled and partially replaced by Czechs.